pdidev/pdi/plugins/serialize/README.md

 The serialized data will be shared as long the user data is shared.

 1. In case of the share with `PDI_OUT`: plugin will serialize and share serialized data on `PDI_share` of given descriptor.
-2. In case of the share with `PDI_IN`: the plugin will deserialize data on `PDI_reclaim` of given descriptor (to be sure that the serialized data have been writen to buffer by other plugin (e.g. done on event)).
+2. In case of the share with `PDI_IN`: plugin will deserialize data on `PDI_reclaim` of given descriptor (to be sure that the serialized data have been writen to buffer by other plugin (e.g. done on event)).
 3. In case of the share with `PDI_INOUT`: plugin will do step 1. on `PDI_share` and step 2. on `PDI_reclaim`.